green-api/max-demo-chatbot-golang/README_EN.md

 ## Usage

-If the previous steps have been completed, then the chatbot should be working on your Whatsapp account.
+If the previous steps have been completed, then the chatbot should be working on your Max account.
 It is important to remember that the user must be authorized in [personal account](https://console.green-api.com/).

 Now you can send messages to the chatbot!